Mumble-SRL/MBurgerSwift/MBurgerSwift/MBAuth/Readme.md

 # Authenticate a user

 ### Email and password
-After registeering the user you can authenticate it with its email and password.
+After registering the user you can authenticate it with its email and password.
 All the communication with the server are made in https so all the data are encrypted.
 If the authentication is correct the api will return the access token.
 This token will be put in the `Authorization` header for all the subsequent call to all the MBurger apis.

 ```swift
 MBAuth.authenticateUser(withEmail: "email", password: "password", success: { (accessToken) in